davidesantangelo/searq.org/README.md

 In order to ensure relevant results, search responses are sorted based on a set of consecutive rules called ranking rules.

+## Feeds

+You can export the current CSV list of feeds used as sources directly from [here](https://searq.org/hello/download?format=csv)

 ## Examples

 Here are all the calls you can make to the API.
 Enjoy!